kwlin0/LS4-CCD/README.md

 # LS4 CCD Testing Analysis Tools

 An under-construction pipeline for DECam CCD testing for the LS4 Survey.
+The controller used for CCD testing was the 4-channel LTA developed by Fermilab.
+The controller to be used at the observatory will be the STA Archon controller.

 ## Dependencies